attiasa22/Morse-Translator/README.md

 # Morse-Translator
 VHDL project which converts a UART ASCII input into Morse Code output (LED and sound).
-Coded for a XILINX Basses 3 in COSC 56 at Dartmouth College with Joseph Notis
+Coded for a XILINX Basys 3 Artix-7 in COSC 56 at Dartmouth College with Joseph Notis

 # Introduction